“No one will ever know from what secret I write and the fact that I say so changes nothing.” —Jacques Derrida

 The complication arises from the influence of Louis Hjelmslev at the Copenhagen school of linguistics, who points out that the signifier (sound-image) is characterized as physical forms, whereas the signified “concept” is a mental concept.
 For example, we get a mental concept, such as an image of a tree in our minds, when we physically read the signifier “tree” as it appears before your eyes on this page.
 This “material” external form of writing (i.e. this text) along with the external sounds you hear (i.e. when someone is talking to you) are combined together as an mental “internal” concept.
 Everything that is visually external to you, along with every sound you externally make / hear, is only possible because of how your brain processed it internally.
 When someone is explaining to you how thunderclouds are formed at a coffee shop, you are creating an internal mental image of what they are externally signifying as they speak.

-The twist Derrida puts into all this, is of two things.
+The twist Derrida puts into all this, are of two things.
 First, this internal signified / “mental concept”, is actually just more signifiers (we will not fully understand why this is the case until we get to Husserl’s phenomenology and temporality).
 For example, if I write the word “poop”, in your head you will be thinking of poop in conjunction with speaking to yourself the sound “poop”.
 This mental “poop”—the “mental concept”, which is an image of a piece of poop—is just another signifier, and not a signified.
 To explain this simply, Derrideans often uses the popular “chasing the dictionary” example.
 Every signifier I search in the dictionary (i.e. poop) will lead me to its definition (signified), which is just more signifiers that are used to describe the signifier I searched for.
 Suppose that, within this definition, I do not know what another signifier meant, and I begin to search for that signifier and the same thing happens.
 As a result, I endlessly chase the dictionary around for signifiers, only to find out that there are near infinite amount of signifiers that represents other signifiers (also, when I search and look into the etymology of these signifiers, I find more signifiers).
 These signifiers which leads to different signifiers is where the idea of difference comes from (it is also found in Saussure’s text, I cannot recall where from memory).
 The fact that I know poop is not the same as dog or table, chair, etc. allows poop to have its meaning.

 Derrida deploys the word “differance” (a spelling mistake) to describe how the signifier’s meaning is established by what it is not—such as its oppositions—where meaning is never completely stable due to these differences.
 In addition, differance is also used to show how the presence of meaning is only possible through its own absence via differences, which is nevertheless still “present” (something which we will not understand until later on).
 The reason why Derrida changes the “e” to an “a” is to show that writing can actually do more than speech.
 In French, the proper spelling of “difference”, and the spelling mistake “differance” verbally sounds the same.
 Their differences can only be recognized in writing.
 Here, Derrida is taking a “revenge” on Plato for calling writing secondary even when it is not.
 There are more reasons why Derrida calls it “differance” such as its play on the words “differ” and “defer”—I will not talk about these here (See his essay called, Differance).